Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

-where $\HH^{(n)}$ denotes hyperbolic $n$-space.
-Let $\Gamma$ be a lattice in the isometry group $G = \SL_2(\R)^r \times \SL_2(\C)^s$.
 Then the finite-volume manifold $Y = \Gamma \bs S$ is equipped with a family of $r+s$ commuting differential operators coming from the Laplace--Beltrami operator in each factor (the sum of which is the Laplace--Beltrami operator of $Y$).
-When $\Gamma$ is, in addition, a \emph{congruence} lattice the manifold $Y$ is also equipped with a ring of discrete averaging operators, the \emph{Hecke algebra}, which further commute with the differnential operators noted above.
-Write $dy = \dvol_Y$ for the Riemannian volume element normalized to have total volume 1.
-In this paper we establish the following result: \begin{thm} Let $\psi_j\in L^2(Y)$ be a sequence of normalized joint eigenfunctions of both the ring of invariant differential operators and of the Hecke algebra.
+Assume that $\Gamma$ is, in addition, a congruence lattice (e.g. $\SL_2(\Z[i])\subset \SL_2(\C)$) so that the manifold $Y$ is also equipped with a ring of discrete averaging operators, the Hecke operators, which further commute with the differential operators noted above (see \cref{sec:adelic-quotient} for a discussion of congruence lattices and \cref{sec:Hecke} for the construction of the Hecke algebra).
+Write $\dvol$ for the Riemannian volume element normalized to have total volume $1$. \begin{thm} Let $\psi_j\in L^2(Y)$ be a sequence of normalized joint eigenfunctions of both the ring of invariant differential operators and of the Hecke operators.
 Assume that the Laplace-eigenvalues $\lambda_j\to \infty$.
-Then $|\psi_j|^2\dvol_Y \wklim{j\to\infty} \dvol_Y$. \end{thm}
+Then the probability measures $\abs{\psi_j}^2(y)\dvol(y)$ converge in the weak* topology to $\dvol$. \end{thm} (Recall that $\mu_i$ converge weak* to $\mu$ if for every continuous function $f$ with compact support,